Quick answer

 Tennessee Tattoo Studio Requirements at a Glance

 Here’s the quick version for those of you who just want the facts up front.
-Tennessee regulates tattoo studios through the Department of Health, specifically the Division of Health Related Boards.
+Tennessee regulates tattoo studios through the Department of Health’s Environmental Health Program, with permitting and inspections handled by your local county health department.
 Every studio and every individual artist needs separate permits.

 That’s the bird’s-eye view.
 But the details matter.
 A lot.
 Missing one document or failing one inspection can set you back weeks.
 Read on for the full breakdown.